Large Language Model as Token Compressor and Decompressor: Methods

-depending on the use paradigms, the sequence $\mathbf{Y}$ varies.
-For reconstructor task, $\mathbf{Y}$ is the input sequence to compressor $\mathbf{X}$.
-While for inferencer task, such Question-Answering (QA), $\mathbf{Y}$ is the response to $\mathbf{X}$. $\mathbf{Z}$ represents the Z-Tokens generated by the compressor.
+The LLM decompressor serves as the core component for translating the compressed Z-tokens back to meaningful semantic outputs.
+Our decompressor supports two distinct usage paradigms: the inferencer and the reconstructor.
+For both paradigms, the decompression process is modeled as conditional autoregressive generation, with shared training objectives and constraints that ensure stability and semantic fidelity.
+Formally, the decompression process follows the distribution: Depending on the usage paradigm, the sequence $\mathbf{Y}$ varies.
+For the reconstructor task, $\mathbf{Y}$ is the input sequence to the compressor $\mathbf{X}$.
+While for the inferencer task, such as Question-Answering (QA), $\mathbf{Y}$ is the response to $\mathbf{X}$. $\mathbf{Z}$ represents the Z-tokens generated by the compressor.
 To ensure a linguistic foundation, the decompressor is trained under lexical constraints: in each decoding step, the output logit vector is restricted to within the pre-trained model's original vocabulary $\mathcal{V}_{\text{base}}$:

 where $\mathbf{h}_t$ represents the decoder's hidden state at step $t$, and $W_{\text{base}}$ is the embedding matrix of the original vocabulary set.
 This constraint forces the model to use human-understandable vocabulary to express internal abstract representations, effectively translating the private latent ``language'' back into natural language.
 Empirical evidence shows this vocabulary constraint improves training stability and ensures semantic fidelity across tasks.
+For training, the general form of the loss is a cross-entropy term that maximizes the likelihood of generating correct sequence given the Z-tokens:

-For training, the general form of the loss is a cross-entropy term that maximizes the likelihood of generating correct sequence given the Z-Tokens:
+Training entirely under teacher forcing introduces exposure bias, where the model learns to rely on ground-truth labels that are unavailable at inference time.
+To mitigate this mismatch, we adopt a \emph{scheduled sampling} strategy: at each decoding step, the lexical input is taken from the ground-truth token with probability $1-p$, or from the model's own previous prediction with probability $p$.
+The probability $p$ increases linearly during training, allowing the model to gradually transition from teacher-forced decoding to free decoding.
+This improves robustness to its own prediction errors and leads to better generalization at inference time.

-Training entirely under teacher forcing introduces exposure bias, where the model learns to rely on true labels never seen during inference.
-To mitigate this mismatch, we employ a ``schedule sampling'' strategy: each lexical input is either extracted from the true value with probability $1-p$ or from the model's own previous output with probability $p$.
-The probability $p$ increases linearly during training, allowing the model to gradually transition from TF decoding to free decoding, enhancing robustness to its own errors and improving generalization.
+In addition to the token-level reconstruction objective, we introduce two regularization terms to stabilize discrete code learning and promote effective use of the Z-token vocabulary.
+The first term, $\mathcal{L}_{\text{com}}$, regularizes the consistency between the soft embedding selected by Gumbel-Softmax and its corresponding hard embedding: